Policy on Students Wishing to Transfer into the College of Medicine

 III.
 After an original screening process, applicants still being seriously considered will be asked to come to the University of Arkansas for Medical Sciences College of Medicine for interviews.

 IV.
-Completed applications will be screened by the Executive Associate Dean for Academic Affairs.
-Those fulfilling all appropriate criteria enumerated in I. above, and appearing to have appropriate academic credentials, will then be considered by a Special Transfer Committee made up of the Executive Associate Dean for Academic Affairs, the Associate Dean for Medical Education, the Assistant Dean for Admissions, the Chair of the Admissions Committee, and two members of the Admissions Committee to be named by the Chair.
+Completed applications will be screened by the Vice Dean for Academic Affairs.
+Those fulfilling all appropriate criteria enumerated in I. above, and appearing to have appropriate academic credentials, will then be reviewed by a special Transfer Committee made up of the Vice Dean for Academic Affairs, the Associate Dean for Student Affairs, the Assistant Dean of Admissions, the Chair of the Admissions Committee, and two members of the Admissions Committee to be named by the Chair.
 Applications will be evaluated on the basis of academic qualifications, special achievements, the reason for requesting the transfer, and personal attributes only, without reference to race, color, creed, gender, ethnic background, disability, or economic situation.
-Recommendation by the Transfer Committee will be submitted to the Dean who will make the final decision.
+A recommendation by the Transfer Committee will be submitted to the full Admissions Committee for a final decision.

-V. The number of places available to be filled by transfer students will be determined each year by the Executive Associate Dean for Academic Affairs in consultation with the Dean.
+V. The number of places available to be filled by transfer students will be determined each year by the Vice Dean for Academic Affairs in consultation with the Dean.
 This number will be very limited.
-It would be very unusual for more than one or two transfers to be accepted in any given academic year.
+It would be very unusual for more than one or two transfer students to be accepted by the Admissions Committee in any given academic year.

 VII.
 If the applicant is unsuccessful in obtaining admission to the UAMS College of Medicine for any reason, including failure to pass the Step 1 examination, all records concerning the application will be destroyed.